 FHA loans are sought after by many homeowners, including those with high debt.
+These loans are great for first time home buyers and others with low down payments.
 Some of the main attractions of FHA loans are:

 - 3.5% down payment

-- Acceptance of those with lower credit scores (into the upper 500s)
+- Acceptance of those with lower credit scores (580 or higher)

 Debt-to-Income Ratio (DTI)

 Your debt-to-income ratio is a determining factor in getting approved for an FHA loan.
 DTI adds up all of your monthly payments and divides them by your income.
 Monthly payments include:

 - Student loans

 As an example, say you earn $5,500 per month.
 You have the following payments: a car note of $300, credit cards totaling $600, and students loans of totaling $350.
 The total debt is $1,250.
 DTI equals $1,250/$5,500 = 23%.